vuejs/docs/src/guide/reusability/plugins.md

 ### Provide / Inject with Plugins {#provide-inject-with-plugins}

-Plugins also allow us to use `provide` to provide a function or attribute to the plugin's users.
+Plugins also allow us to use `provide` to give plugin users access to a function or attribute.
 For example, we can allow the application to have access to the `options` parameter to be able to use the translations object.

 ```js{10}
 // plugins/i18n.js